Enhanced voting for Enemy Territory - Wolfenstein.

 Configuration

-All the configuration belongs to vote++.config.lua.
+All the configuration belongs to vote++.config.lua or legacy/vote++ folder.

 Apart from defining commands, you can define any ET callback (like et_RunFrame) and use any API (et.* and stdlib).